Tech Inspection Checklist for HPDE & Track Days

 Interior

-- All floor mats removed or secured — loose mats can jam under pedals
+- All floor mats removed — loose mats can jam under pedals

-- No loose items in the cabin (water bottles, bags, gear in footwells)
+- No loose items in the cabin (water bottles, bags, anything in footwells)

-- Fire extinguisher mounted securely if required (not just sitting on seat)
+- Fire extinguisher mounted securely with a bracket if required

 - Seat secure — no play or movement